What Is the Relationship Between Luck and Happiness?

 By Brenna Lee

-In his Nicomachean Ethics, Aristotle raises a difficult but very salient question: Can we consider someone truly happy when we don’t yet know how their life will end?
+In his Nicomachean Ethics, Aristotle raises a difficult but salient question: Can we consider someone truly happy when we don’t yet know how their life will end?

-He uses the example of the mythical king, Priam.
+Take the example of the mythical king, Priam.

-I’m not referring here to the “usual” unpleasant things that can happen like losing your job or having your car totaled.
+I’m not referring to the “usual” unpleasant things that can happen like losing your job or having your car totaled.
 I speak here of rarer but still plausible things: being diagnosed with an irreversible disease that destroys your nerves and leaves you trapped inside your own body, for example.
-Or all of your children dying in a car crash together.
+Or all of your children dying in a car crash at once.
 The type of thing to which no feeling person would dare say, “Oh, but I’m sure there’s a bright side here somewhere.”

 Aristotle himself didn’t find this an easy question to answer.

-On the one hand, he says, it makes sense that at least a part of our happiness has to do with external conditions.
-However, that leaves happiness less in our control and more in the hands of fate, and that kind of thinking quickly leads down a dark road.
+On the one hand, he says, it makes sense that at least a part of our happiness depends on the things outside our control.
+However, this is a slippery slope down a dark road to fatalism and despair.
 “To entrust the greatest and noblest thing to chance would be excessively discordant,” he concludes (I imagine him shaking his head and shuddering a little when he says this).
 1

 We Live In a World of Black Swans